captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 -   sudo su -: From a logging perspective, this is the best way to become the root user.

 -   Edit the `/etc/group` file directly and add the user to the _sudo_ group.

+### Managing User Accounts

+-   /etc/passwd: users are listed here
+-   /etc/shadow: encrypted passwords if they are set
+-   /etc/skel (skeleton): files that populate in a new user's profile
+-   /etc/profile: place to put things that all user's will get access to when they login

+#### Manually add users

+-   `vipw`: used to manually edit the /etc/passwd file

+-   `vigr`: manually edit the /etc/group file

+-   copy the info from /etc/skel to the new user's directory

+-   Change home directory ownership to the new user

+-   Update the password for the new user

+    -   `passwd [username]`
+    -   `chage -d 0 [username]`: force the user to change their password at next login

+### User Account Attributes

+-   `chfn --full-name`: Edit a user's full name (finger information)
+-   `chsh`: change the default shell env for a user

+    -   `chsh [username] /bin/false`: will not allow access to a user shell.
+If the shell is already started, a user that has access to the account will be able to `su - [username]` to the account without a problem.
+    -   `chsh [username] /usr/sbin/nologin`: will stop this user from being accessed.
+Even if a shell has already been started on the system.